telefonicaid/fiware-orion/doc/manuals/user/mqtt_notifications.md

   authentication.
 If used, both fields have to be used together.
 Note that for security reasons, the password is always offuscated when retrieving subscription information (e.g. `GET /v2/subscriptions`).

-Another difference between MQTT and HTTP subscriptions in that the former doesn't include the following
+Another difference between MQTT and HTTP subscriptions in that the former don't include the following
 fields:

 * `lastSuccessCode`.
 There is no equivalence to HTTP response codes in MQTT case